A Kernel Score Perspective on Forecast Disagreement and the Linear Pool: Formal Setup

 where $X$ and $\widetilde{X}$ are understood to be two independent draws from $F$.
 Scoring rules from the family in (\ref{score}) are proper with respect to the class $\mathcal{F}$ of Radon probability measures on $\Omega$ for which the expectation $\mathbb{E}_F[L(X, \widetilde X)]$ is finite \citep[p.~15]{Gneiting2012}.
 Under these conditions, kernel scores satisfy $S_L(F, y) \ge 0$ for all $F \in \mathcal{F}$ and $y \in \Omega$, with $S_L(F,y) = 0$ if $F = F_\delta$ has point mass at $y$ \citep[Theorem 2.4]{Gneiting2012}.

-As detailed below, the family at (\ref{score}) includes popular scoring rules such as the squared error, Brier score, continuous ranked probability score (CRPS) or energy score, which correpond to specific choices of $\Omega$ and $L$.
+As detailed in Appendix \ref{sec:specific}, the family at (\ref{score}) includes popular scoring rules such as the squared error, Brier score, Continuous Ranked Probability Score (CRPS) or Energy Score, which correpond to specific choices of $\Omega$ and $L$.
 For a scoring rule $S_L$ as in (\ref{score}), the entropy function is given by

 The special case where $F = F_\delta$ places point mass on a single element $y \in \Omega$ results in the minimal entropy of zero.

 For a kernel scoring rule, the divergence between two distributions $H, F$ is given by